AkshayShineKrishna/Netflix_App_UI_Clone/README.md

 Special thanks to the Flutter community for their continuous support, guidance, and contributions to the Flutter framework and ecosystem.

-"Don't forget to ⭐ star the repo if you find it useful!"
+## Don't forget to ⭐ star the repo if you find it useful!